guillermooo/sublime-undocs/source/file_management/file_management.rst

 .. _fm-goto-symbol:

 :samp:`@{symbol}`
-    Searches for the symbol named ``symbol``
-    in the active file.
+    Searches  the active file

-    Symbols usually include classes and functions,
-    but can in fact extract names
-    from any scope declared
-    in the corresponding syntax definition.
-    If no symbols are defined
-    for the active file type,
+    for the symbol named ``symbol``.
-    the search will simply fail.

     .. note::

+        Symbols usually include class and function names.

-        Searching for symbols will only work
+        Symbol searches will only yield results
         if the active file type
         has symbols defined for it.
         Symbols are defined in ``.tmLanguage`` files.